 Rachel Wolf specializes in camera-less photography, alternative/antique processes, and immersive environments through light-based installations.
-One of her principal methods of working involves directly exposing photographic paper to light and chemicals.
-These primary photographic elements become the tools, subjects, and direct chemical process that create the image.
 Rachel is an educator and speaker in the field of photography.
-She is also a founding member of FO(u)RT Collective, a multi-disciplinary arts collective that creates/curates exhibitions and events.
-Rachel exhibits her work nationally, including; Disjecta Contemporary Art Center, Portland, OR, Camerawork Gallery, Portland, OR, Rayko Photo Center, San Francisco, CA, Manifest Gallery, Cincinnati, OH and National Video Center, New York, NY.
+She has exhibited her work nationally, including; New York, San Francisco, Los Angeles, Cincinnati, Seattle, and Portland.
+Recently her work was acquired into the City of Portland’s public art collection and she has been the Artist in Residence at Rose Villa in Milwaukee, OR.
+Rachel is a founding member of FO(u)RT Collective, a multi-disciplinary arts collective that creates/curates exhibitions and events.
 Originally from Anchorage, Alaska, Rachel earned her BA from Hampshire College and her MFA from Pacific Northwest College of Art.
-She is represented by the Portland Art Museum Rental Sales Gallery, Portland OR and Picture Clear Art, Brooklyn, NY.
 Rachel currently resides in Portland, OR.

 Artist Reception: June 7, 5:00-8:00pm